ansontwk/ansontwk.github.io/posts/plm.md

 This is a gentle introduction and tutorial into Protein language models (PLMs).
 PLMs are large language models pre-trained on vast amounts of protein sequences, usually in a unsupervised fashion where no labels are given to the sequences.
 The model is tasked to discover and learn the semantics of the protein sequences, effectively understanding the language of proteins (i.e. amino acids).

 This tutorial will be covering the ESM2 PLM 650 million parameter model developed by Facebook AI Research.
 This tutorial shows how to extract the embeddings, a feature rich vector that describes the protein.
 There are lots of other PLMs available such as ProtBert.
+I will be embedding the same Gyrase A (Accession: P9WG47) as an example in previous posts.

 ## Prerequisite